-Instead of focusing on the problems of ONE individual (huge as they may be), we were looking for a “system wide” solution; an approach which could help the entire community of people who stammer – in 2006: This is the characteristic approach of Social / Community Medicine.
-Listening to many IPWS, we became aware that stammering was a social issue, which was medicalized (and “problematized”) by health care industry.
+Instead of focusing on the problems of ONE individual (huge as they may be), we are looking for a “system wide” solution; an approach which could help the entire community of people who stammer : This is the characteristic approach of Social Medicine- as opposed to a typical one to one doctor client scenario.
+Listening to many IPWS, we became aware that stammering was a social issue, which was medicalized (and “problematized”) by healthcare industry.
 In remote villages, stammering and many other disabilities (or diversity) are accepted as a matter of fact, in day to day life.
 Why?
 Because “the expert” has not arrived on the scene, yet.

 Power of one plus one